KhronosGroup/UnityGLTF/README.md

 2. Also, make a class that inherits from `GLTFImportPluginContext` or `GLTFExportPluginContext`.
 This class has the actual callbacks.
 3. Implement `CreateInstance` in your plugin to return a new instance of your plugin context.
 4. Override the callbacks you want to use in your plugin context.
-   - See available callbacks
-   - See available callbacks

 If your plugin reads/writes custom extension data, you need to also implement `GLTF.Schema.IExtension` for serialization and deserialization.